 Throughout 2020 and 2021, SIFMA and the DTCC worked to analyze the future impacts of a T+1 settlement cycle, with the transition framework being laid out in December 2021.
 A comprehensive playbook was released in August 2022.
 Firms are expected to build, develop and test internal capabilities in 2023.
-Formal industry testing will begin in early 2024 in anticipation of an implementation date of late 2024 based on feedback from market participants.
+Formal industry testing will begin in Q3 2023 in anticipation of an implementation date of May 2024 based SEC Ruling.

-As 2022 comes to an end, firms should be familiarizing themselves with the finalized T+1 requirements and industry best practices presented in the DTCC T+1 Securities Settlement Implementation Playbook.
+Throughout 2022 and the first quarter of 2023, firms have been familiarizing themselves with the finalized T+1 requirements and industry best practices presented in the DTCC T+1 Securities Settlement Implementation Playbook.
 The Playbook is the best tool to understand the scope and intricate details of the push to implement T+1.
-Working Group sessions are currently being held quarterly throughout 2022 and 2023 with a move to monthly sessions beginning in 2024.
+Working Group sessions are currently being held monthly throughout 2023.

 The DTCC has released the T+1 Test Approach in order to supplement their playbook for the industry which outlines the general scope and key considerations for testing.
-Individual systems and processes are discussed, and a more detailed outline will be released by the DTCC later in 2022 when the DTCC releases their formal testing guidelines.
-The remainder of 2022 is a recommended period for education and preparation.
-Firms should be able to perform a detailed analysis on current systems and begin planning for the mitigation to T+1.
+Individual systems and processes are discussed and the DTCC has released their formal testing guidelines.
+Q2 and Q3 of 2023 is a recommended period for education and preparation.
+Firms should be able to perform a detailed analysis on current systems and begin planning for the migration to T+1.
 Firms are able to perform a GAP analysis on any current limitations and game plan potential solutions.
-For instance, a defined testing plan should be prepared and developed so testing and coordination with regulators can be launched at the start of 2023.
+For instance, a defined testing plan should be prepared and developed so testing and coordination with regulators can be launched during 2023.
 Current and legacy systems should be assessed during this period as well as potential impacts to existing procedures.

-In Q4 of 2022, firms should be finalizing implementation plans.
-The focus in 2023 will be to design and build the means necessary for T+1 transformation.
-The primary focus throughout Q4 2022 and Q3 2023 should be to assess effects on the firm’s current operating model and individual products.
+In Q1 of 2023, firms should be finalizing implementation plans.
+The focus of the first half of 2023 will be to design and build the means necessary for T+1 transformation.
+The primary focus should be to assess effects on the firm’s current operating model and individual products.
 An internal roadmap should be developed as firms will need to assess and plan for any changes required for current policies and procedures as well as build tech systems and upgrades.
 This process would require an impact assessment of current capabilities and where firms may need to update systems.

 Updates to the DTCC and ISC guidelines should be monitored in case there are any formal changes to the T+1 roll-out plan.
 Firms should be mindful of the costs of the T+1 transition in their budgeting for 2023 and 2024.

 The formal testing phase will be preceded by internal testing where firms will have the ability to utilize the testing platform and ensure firms’ systems are fully operational for T+1 by the end of 2023 in order to make the formal testing phase less demanding.
 Firms must assess internal capabilities to host a testing environment.
 Impacts to data flow and processes should be assessed during this period prior to formal testing.
 The results of internal testing will call for swift action to amend any short-comings and risks prior to formal testing.
-Internal testing will conclude towards the end of 2023 and the decision whether to launch T+1 towards the end of the year 2024 will be made based on feedback from firms.
+Internal testing should conclude towards the end of Q3 2023.

-The mitigation date for accelerated settlement will be decided early in 2024 after the internal testing.
+The migration date for accelerated settlement is May 28, 2024.
 Stakeholders will review industry participant feedback and set up a T+1 Command Center to circulate formal announcements and assist stakeholders with any issues.
-Through extensive effort and planning in 2023, firms should be well prepared for the ramp-up towards formal T+1 launch in 2024.
+Through extensive effort and planning in 2023, firms should be well prepared for the ramp-up towards formal T+1 launch in May 2024.
 Firms will have already conducted internal testing and will know where they stand prior to formal testing.
-Formal industry testing is expected to begin towards the middle of 2024.
+Formal industry testing is expected to conclude in the middle of Q2 2024.
 DTCC will use their existing test environment which was used during the T+2 implementation.
 Regulators will set the formal window for testing, but the testing period is expected to take nine months.
-Although general testing guidelines have been released through the T+1 Test Approach, a defined testing plan can be expected in Q4 2022 or Q1 2023.
+A defined testing plan was released in Q1 2023.
 Some key testing considerations which have already been discussed by the DTCC are specific securities, double settlement days, holiday testing and trade platform testing.
 These areas covered are important as it gives firms a view into how formal testing will be conducted.

-After extensive industry testing, the formal industry implementation is expected for late 2024.
+After extensive industry testing, the formal industry implementation will be on May 28, 2024.
 The T+1 Command Center will be able to assist on any immediate issues related to the transition.
 Metrics and reporting will be established for industry feedback during this period.
 All members of the financial services industry are expected to be fully prepared for the transition to T+1 by the formal implementation date.
-The implementation date is expected to be on a holiday weekend in order for total alignment among market participants.

-Firms can be proactive in their preparation for T+1 settlement in 2022 and 2023 in anticipation of testing and implementation in 2024.
+Firms can be proactive in their preparation for T+1 settlement in 2023 in anticipation of testing and implementation.
 Financial service firms should currently be in the impact assessment phase.
 There should be an emphasis within firms on finalizing requirements gathering.
 The next year should consist of designing, developing and building out a plan for implementation as well as internal testing.

 Process improvement and automation, aided by technology, will play a significant role in helping member firms achieve compliance with the proposed accelerated settlement cycle.
 Planning for areas of automation in the impact assessment phase will make the transition smoother.
 The transition to T+1 will require firms to evaluate not only all internal processes and system capabilities, but also those activities aided by third-party vendors and service-providers.